What an interesting time it’s been recently for the tubeless insulin pump OmniPod and its parent company Insulet.

 We were unable to gather more details about the explosion itself, but this D-Mom did share that when she alerted Insulet, the company told the family nothing like this never had ever happen before.
 The company sent replacement Pods, but didn’t offer any explanation as to what may have gone wrong.
 She also shared that she was hesitant to send the faulty Pod back to Insulet, because she would no longer have proof of the malfunction.

 Insulet notes that the boy affected remains on the Pod, despite this unfortunate circumstance.
 And the company offered this statement by email about the “exploding Pod” report:

 “We are aware of a product complaint circulating on social media.
 We take all complaints very seriously and make every effort possible to follow-up to understand all related details.
 We have made initial contact with this Podder’s mother to better understand their complaint and also retrieve the product for testing.
 We have yet to receive the returned product for testing, after a number of attempts from customer care, our clinical team and the local sales manager to contact the mother.
 It’s important for us to receive the product in question given we have no knowledge of any similar complaints in over 10 years on market which equates to roughly 60M+ pods.
 So we are unable to speculate as to the cause of this particular issue and, therefore, cannot confirm that the alleged situation took place.”

-We certainly understand that these situations present a dilemma, as noted in our recent series on FDA Recalls: we patients want to protect ourselves and not give up what could be important evidence, but on the other hand, it's important for the company to have access to any faulty technology in order to investigate and determine what the problem is, and whether it could be a widespread issue.
+We certainly understand that these situations present a dilemma — we patients want to protect ourselves and not give up what could be important evidence, but on the other hand, it’s important for the company to have access to any faulty technology in order to investigate and determine what the problem is, and whether it could be a widespread issue.